How Much Does a Loft Conversion Cost in London? (2026 Guide)

 Can I stay in my house during a loft conversion?

 Yes.
 In almost all cases you can remain in the property throughout the work.
-The main disruption periods are during initial structural work and staircase installation.
-A well-managed project minimises impact on your daily routine as much as possible.
+Typically, the main disruption periods are during initial structural work and staircase installation.
+However, a well-managed project minimises impact on your daily routine as much as possible.

-What is the cheapest type of loft conversion in London?
+When is the best time to start a loft conversion in London?

 Thinking About a Loft Conversion in West London or Surrey?

 Signature Build Properties carry out loft conversions across Hayes, Hillingdon, Ealing, Hounslow, Richmond upon Thames and Surrey.
-We manage every aspect of the project in-house, covering structural work, carpentry, electrics, plastering and building regulations, under one fixed-price contract with no hidden costs.
+Specifically, we manage every aspect of the project in-house, covering structural work, carpentry, electrics, plastering and building regulations, under one fixed-price contract with no hidden costs.

 If you would like an honest assessment of what your loft conversion would involve and what it would cost, we offer free no-obligation site visits.
-We will come to you, look at the space properly and give you a written quote that tells you exactly what you are getting.
+In addition, we will come to you, look at the space properly and give you a written quote that tells you exactly what you are getting.

 You can also visit our loft conversion service page to learn more about the types of conversion we carry out across West London and Surrey.